dirkcuys/zoomapp/README.md

 ZOOM_REDIRECT_URL=https://YOUR_DOMAIN/zoom/callback
 ```

-If you want to set up the environment to test locally, you can use a non-existent domain for the ZOOM_REDIRECT_RUL, or a domain you control and manually fix the URL you are redirected to after a successful OAuth flow to point to your dev environment.
+If you want to set up the environment to test locally, you can use a non-existent domain for the ZOOM_REDIRECT_URL, or a domain you control and manually fix the URL you are redirected to after a successful OAuth flow to point to your dev environment.

 Create db: